filed under: cooking, food, green family, healthy recipe, kid friendly, recipe, vegan cooking, vegetarian

-These dips and spreads are also great for having around for those times when it seems like the only thing that's left in the house is a loaf of bread or a package of pasta.
+Beyond the football festivities, these dips and spreads are also great for having around for those times when it seems like the only thing that's left to eat in the house is a loaf of bread or a package of pasta.
 Whether you serve them before dinner with veggie sticks or use them as a tomato-sauce alternative for pasta or rice, we hope you find them useful tools for giving your family some flavorful options.
 Read on for our 6 versatile dips and spreads.

 1. Sweet Bean Dips